serena-aneli/RECOMBULATOR-X/docs/README.md

 ## :wrench: Installation

-You can install RECOMBULATOR-X via the **pip** command from the standard pypi repository:
+You can install RECOMBULATOR-X via the **pip** command from the standard PyPI repository:

 ```bash
 pip install RECOMBULATOR-X